blossm-network/toolbox/README.md

 blossm projection init

-// ** configure the projection's blossm.yaml.
+// ** configure the projection's blossm.yaml and write its handlers.js functions and tests.

 cd ..
 blossm view-gateway init